FeedBurner

-FeedBurner is a web feed management service primarily for monetizing RSS feeds, primarily by inserting targeted advertisements into them.
+Feedburner, Inc. is a web feed management service primarily for monetizing RSS feeds, primarily by inserting targeted advertisements into them.
 It was founded in 2004 and acquired by Google in 2007.

 Services

 Services provided to publishers include traffic analysis and an optional advertising system.
 Though it initially was not clear whether advertising would be well-suited to the RSS format, authors now choose to include advertising in two-thirds of FeedBurner's feeds.
 Users can find out how many people have subscribed to their feeds and with what service/program they subscribed.

 Feedburner replaces an ordinary RSS feed by a modified feed; the original feed becomes a private feed that only Feedburner can access.
 Apart from advertising, published feeds are modified in several ways, including automatic links to Digg and del.icio.us, and "splicing" information from multiple feeds.
 FeedBurner originally offered application programming interfaces (APIs) to allow other software to interact with it, but as of October 2012 no longer does.
 As of August 4, 2008 (the last time statistics were released), FeedBurner hosted 1,993,406 feeds for 1,125,264 publishers, including 249,728 podcast and videocast feeds.